agpelliza/cuba_app/README.md

 **SYNOPSIS**

-App template for gn, the file generator.
+Cuba application template for gn, the file generator.

 **DESCRIPTION**